-routinely, but a report for 1860 reveals that Wesleyan congregations accounted for 61% of the 2,029 petitions, and 54% of the 163,000 signatures in favour of providing bibles in government colleges and schools in India.
-Other religious bodies contributed 17% and 16% of the total petitions and signatures respectively.
-He are the significant contribution of Scottish religious communities, with United Presbyterians and Free Church congregations representing over a third of petitions.
+petitions containing 229,426 signatures.41 In 1838, when 50,000 Britons petitioned the Commons to end state support for "idolatry" in India, over a third of signatories identified themselves as Wesleyans.42 The Lords did not collect petitions data routinely, but a report for 1860 reveals that Wesleyan congregations accounted for 61 percent of the 2,029 petitions, and 54 percent of the 163,000 signatures in favor of providing Bibles in government colleges and schools in India.
+Other religious bodies contributed 17 percent and 16 percent of the total petitions and signatures respectively.43 By contrast, the 1859 agitation against the exclusion of the Bible from schools in India was notable for the significant contribution of Scottish religious communities, with United Presbyterians and Free Church congregations representing over a third of petitions.44

-Following emancipation in the West Indies, the mass mobilization of UK petitioners on imperial matters generally focused on missionary complaints or expansionist demands for a forward policy.
-In the late nineteenth century, missionary organizations continued to stimulate petitions either demanding the extension of imperial rule or criticizing colonial governance, depending on their judgement of rivalries on the ground.
-In January and February 1893 the Commons received 37 petitions, bearing 4,427 signatures, demanding that the Liberal government cancel its plans to evacuate Uganda (actually, the kingdom of Buganda), following the failure of the Imperial British East Africa Company.
-All the petitions, apparently, had similar texts, stressing the "destruction of British influence" would create "imminent danger" to "British missionaries and native converts," revive the east African slave trade, undermine local trust in British authority, and damage "the commerce and material interests of the English nation."
+Following emancipation in the West Indies, the mass mobilization of British petitioners on imperial matters generally focused on missionary complaints or expansionist demands for a forward policy.
+In the late nineteenth century, missionary organizations continued to stimulate petitions either demanding the extension of imperial rule or criticizing colonial governance, depending on their judgment of rivalries on the ground.
+In January and February 1893, the Commons received thirty-seven petitions bearing 4,427 signatures demanding that the Liberal government cancel its plans to evacuate Uganda (actually, the Kingdom of Buganda) following the failure of the Imperial British East Africa Company.
+All these petitions, apparently, had similar texts stressing that the "destruction of British influence" would create "imminent danger" to "British missionaries and native converts," revive the east African slave trade, undermine local trust in British authority, and damage "the commerce and material interests of the English nation."